hotsphink/sfink-tools/mozilla.md

 ### Uploading patches to bugs

-I'm an old fart, so I almost always upload patches to bugzilla and request review there insead of using MozReview.
-If I already have a bug, the procedure is generally

-    % hg bzexport -r :fitzgen 1234567 -e
+I mostly use moz-phab now to submit bugs.

+    % moz-phab submit --reviewer fitzgen --bug 1234567 . .

-In the common case where I have a patch per bug, I usually won't have put the bug number in my commit message yet, so due to this setting in my ~/.hgrc:
+I usually won't have put the bug number in my commit message yet, but moz-phab will do it for me (at the cost of updating the patch and often erroring out if you have any patches on top of it, since it tries to use the old patch instead of the new.
+But it's harmless.)

-    [bzexport]
-    update-patch = 1

-bzexport will automatically prefix my commit message with "Bug 1234567 - ".
-It won't insert "r=fitzgen" or "r?fitzgen" or anything; I prefer to do that manually as a way to keep track of whether I've finished incorporating any review comments.

 If I don't already have a bug, I will create it via bzexport:

     % hg bzexport --new -r :fitzgen -e --title 'Crashes on Wednesdays'

 Now, I must apologize, but that won't work for you.
-You will have to do

-    % hg bzexport --new -C 'Core :: GC' -r :fitzgen -e --title 'Crashes on Wednesdays'

-because you don't have my fancy schmancy bzexport logic to automatically pick the component based on the files touched.
+My version of bzexport has fancy schmancy logic to automatically pick the component based on the files touched, and it invokes moz-phab to do the upload.
 Sorry about that; I'd have to do a bunch of cleanup to make that landable.
 And these days it would be better to rely on the moz.build bug component info instead of crawling through history.

 Other useful flags are `--blocks`, `--depends`, `--cc`, and `--feedback`.
 Though I'll often fill those in when the editor pops up.